leshow/blog/content/post/impl_proto_tokio.md

 ## Manually Implementing `Future`

 Tokio's IO is built on top of `AsyncRead` and `AsyncWrite` in much the same way that std's IO is built on top if `Read` and `Write`.
-In fact, you `AsyncRead`/`AsyncWrite` are super traits of `Read` & `Write`, respectively.
-To compare `impl Trait` to other solutions to turn `decode_response` into a handcoded `Future`.
+In fact, `AsyncRead`/`AsyncWrite` are super traits of `Read` & `Write`, respectively.
+To compare `impl Trait` to other solutions, I decided to turn `decode_response` into a handcoded `Future`.
 If you recall; `decode_response` is split into two distinct parts based on deciding us finding the length of the message to be read.
 I found it difficult to get that functionality into a hand written future without `Read::read_exact`, until I found [ReadExact](https://tokio.rs/docs/going-deeper/io/) in the tokio docs, which let me to `tokio_io::io::read_exact` which just returns a type that implements `Future` (so we can call `poll` on it).

 Here's what `decode_response` as custom future looks like: